 1. The Hand Drill

 This method is the most difficult, the most primal and the most primitive of all.
 For this one, you will need determination, tireless hands, and wood.
-And sure, this hack will make you more man than ever.
+And sure, this hack will make you feel really great about yourself.
 Here is the process:

 - Create a tinder nest – you need to build it so you can start the fire from a spark you will make.
 You could use anything that is easily flammable such as bark, leaves, and dry grass.